-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 - they have spent a continuous period of 5 years in Jersey;

-- that they have knowledge of the English language and life in the UK/ Jersey (unless they are under 18 or over 65);
+- that they have knowledge of the English language and life in the UK/ Jersey (unless they are under 18 or over 65 or otherwise exempt);

 - they do not fall under one of the general grounds of refusal; and